GO ON A DENTAL MISSION

 Meet former volunteers

-You will without doubt get the best introduction to the life of a dental volunteer from our previous volunteers.
+You will without a doubt get the best introduction to the life of a dental volunteer from our previous volunteers.

 As a student I went to India, and after graudating I went to Rwanda with TUG.
 These two trips are only the beginning of my TUG adventure.